Contact the Department of Ophthalmology at 612-365-8365 for an application.

 - Certified Orthoptists: Laura Lenius, CO, Kimberly Merrill, CO and Anna Schweigert, CO

-- Fellowship-trained Pediatric & Strabismus Ophthalmologists: Jill S. Anderson, MD, Raymond G. Areaux, Jr., MD, C. Gail Summers, MD, and other departmental faculty.
+- Fellowship-trained Pediatric & Strabismus Ophthalmologists: Jill S. Anderson, MD, Raymond G. Areaux, Jr., MD, Sasha Strul, MD, and other departmental faculty.